 “No, Kenst, I’m talking about your plans to enter the military.
 Now, almost anyone can enlist, but enlistees don’t get to pick their assignments.”

-“I wasn’t going to –” Kenst started, but the colonel was paving a road to young persons’ futures.
+“I wasn’t going to –” Kenst started, but the colonel was paving a road to the young persons’ futures.

 “Of course not, you were just trying to not get eaten by pumoids, right?”
 The colonel chuckled.
 “We couldn’t very well leave you out there in the woods.
 Too cold, nothing to eat, but things that might eat you.
 Not a good situation you were in.”